Teodor92/Project-Company-Life/specification/user-stories/contacts-admin.md

 ## Acceptance criteria

-1. When a administrator clicks on the Contact details button in the administration part of the application, the administrator is redirected to the Contact details administration page.
+1. When an administrator clicks on the Contact details button in the administration part of the application, the administrator is redirected to the Contact details administration page.
 1. If there are more than 10 contact details in the application, a paging mechanism is shown.
 1. The administrator can sort by each column (except the action columns).
 1. If there are no contact details in the application, a `No data available` message should be present.